plone/plone.app.referenceablebehavior/README.txt

 for dexterity contents, like in archetypes content types.
 This allow for example references between archetypes and dexterity content types.

+Note: It can't work with Plone==4.0 because it is based on plone.uuid integration in CMF.
+It is compatible with Plone>=4.1

 Usage
 -----